Shigeaki Hattori: Indy Lights

 Hattori moved to the United States in 1995, and began competing in the Indy Lights series in 1996 at the age of 32.
-After finishing thirteenth and 25th in points in his first two seasons, he scored his first career win in the series in 1997 at the season-opener at Homestead Miami Speedway.
+After finishing 13th and 25th in points in his first two seasons, he scored his first career win in the series in 1997 at the season-opener at Homestead.
 Later that season, he won the race at Gateway Motorsports Park and finished fourteenth in the standings.

 CART

 Hattori stepped up to CART in 1999, racing for Bettenhausen Motorsports.
-After having several accidents and spins throughout the season, his CART competition license was revoked by chief steward Wally Dallenbach Sr. He started seven races, with a best finish of fifteenth at Gateway International Raceway.
+After having several accidents and spins throughout the season, his CART competition license was revoked by chief steward Wally Dallenbach Sr. He started seven races, with a best finish of 15th at Gateway International Raceway.

 Indy Racing League

 Hattori raced in the Indy Racing League from 2000 until 2003.
-His best IRL finish was a sixth at Texas Motor Speedway in 2002 and he finished thirteenth in IRL points in 2001 for Treadway-Vertex Cunningham Racing.
+His best IRL finish was a sixth at Texas Motor Speedway in 2002 and he finished 13th in IRL points in 2001 for Treadway-Vertex Cunningham Racing.
 He led a total of 28 laps in his 26 series starts.

 NASCAR

-Hattori attempted his first race in the Craftsman Truck Series at the season-finale at Homestead Miami Speedway in 2004, with sponsorship from Aisin AW.
+Hattori attempted his first race in the Craftsman Truck Series at the season-finale at Homestead in 2004, with sponsorship from Aisin AW.
 He failed to qualify his No. 01 Toyota Tundra.
 Hattori was signed to drive the No. 9 Tundra for Germain Racing-Arnold Racing in 2005, with sponsorship from Aisin AW.